heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

 ## Types of Algorithms / Cyphers

-There are 3 broad categories of encryption: Hash functions, symmetric algorithms, and assymmetric algorithms.
+There are 3 broad categories of encryption: Hash functions, Symmetric algorithms, and Asymmetric algorithms.
-These 3 categories form the building blocks of cryptography in computing, and can be combined/piece together in ways to provide more novel use cases.
+These 3 categories form the building blocks of cryptography in computing, and can be combined/pieced together in ways to provide more novel use cases.

 ### Hash Functions